liddiard/personal-website-gatsby/src/pages/project/stream-editor.md

 1. Only recalculate the diff when absolutely necessary and cache its output with the [React `useMemo` hook](https://reactjs.org/docs/hooks-reference.html#usememo).
 2. Move the expensive part of the operation into a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) so it would no longer block the UI thread.

-These changes decreased resource useage eliminated the lag in the user interface.
+These changes decreased resource usage and eliminated the lag in the user interface.

 The other huge challenge with this project was security.
 At its core, Stream Editor is a web interface that lets random strangers on the internet run commands on your server.
 That's generally considered to be a bad idea.

-To neutralize this potential security threat, I configured all commands to be run by an extremely restricted user inside a [chroot jail](https://en.wikipedia.org/wiki/Chroot), which limits a user's access at the operating system level to a walled-off subdirectory.
-These measures, along with the precaution of not storing any sensitve information on the web server, made me reasonably confident in exposing it to the internet.
+To neutralize this potential security threat, I configured all commands to be run by an extremely restricted user inside a [chroot jail](https://en.wikipedia.org/wiki/Chroot), which limits a user's access at the OS level to a walled-off subdirectory.
+These measures, along with the precaution of not storing any sensitive information on the web server, made me reasonably confident in exposing it to the internet.